kipkoechke/alx-higher_level_programming/0x03-python-data_structures/README.md

   - Without importing modules.

 * **9. Find the max**

   - [9-max_integer.py](./9-max_integer.py): Python function that finds the biggest integer of a list.
   - If the list is empty, the function returns `None`.
   - Without importing modules or using the builtin `max()`.

+* **10. Only by 2**
+  - [10-divisible_by_2.py](./10-divisible_by_2.py): Python function that finds all multiples of 2 in a list. \* Returns a new list of the same size.
+Each element of the new list contains either `True` or `False` corresponding to whether the integer at the same position in the original list is a multiple of 2.
+  - Without importing modules.